 Increases damage dealt to 80%

 Level 4 (Lv 261):

 Increases shield’s value to 120%

 Odin reduces the damage received to himself from auto-attacks by 30%.
 All other allies receive half of this effect.
 Additionally, Odin’s Hit Energy Restoration is increased by 30%.

 Level 2 (Lv 121):

 Reduces damage received from auto-attacks by 60%

-CC, Buffer, Debuffer, Support tank
+CC, Buffer, Debuffer, Support tank, deals physical damage

 The God-King of Asgard is the tall and stately Odin.
 He wears golden armor and carries a long spear, named the Spear of Fate.
 This enchanted spear is guaranteed to hit its target, and in the process lights up the entire sky with its brilliance.
 Odin’s mount is the eight-legged horse, Sleipnir (Loki’s child), that can travel between the realms, including the underworld.
 Conspicuously, he also has two ravens on his opposing shoulders and two wolves at his heels.
 The raven on his right side is called Huginn (thought), and the one on the left is known as Muninn (memory) while the wolves may be on either side.
 They are known as Geri (greedy one) and Freki (ravenous one), and they both loyally protect their master with great ferocity.